 For diverse food and drink options ranging from Indonesian to Australian, Zandvoort Van Zee is one of the best beach towns you will find (along with nearby Scheveningen).
 The Dutch are a well traveled nation and they’ve brought many slices of the world to their beachside hangouts.
 That pairs well with a tasty Dutch or Belgian beer.

 3) Den Haag (The Hague) & Scheveningen Beach

-While the American Embassy is in Amsterdam, many other nation’s embassy’s like Canada and Australia are located in Den Haag.
-Scheveningen Beach is just a 15 minute tram ride from the center of Den Haag so you can combine some history and a beach day all in one!
+While the American Embassy is in Amsterdam, many other nation’s embassies like Canada and Australia are located in Den Haag.
+Scheveningen Beach is just a 15 minute tram ride from the center of Den Haag so you can combine some culture with a beach day!

-Amsterdam is sometimes called the ‘Venice of the North’ but Utrecht can lay equal claim to such a statement.
-The town has several beautiful canals, much of which can be strolled closer to water level than you can in most areas of Amsterdam.
-Many visitors enjoy Utrecht because it reminds them of a smaller and more laid back version of Amsterdam.
+Amsterdam is sometimes referred to as the Venice of the North.
+But Utrecht can equally lay claim to that title, as its historic center is also lined with picturesque canals.
+And the canals of Utrecht can be strolled closer to water level than most areas of Amsterdam.
+Many enjoy Utrecht because it reminds them of a smaller and more laid back version of Amsterdam.